seankross/the-unix-workbench/docs/06-Git-and-GitHub.md

 GitHub is a website that provides remote Git repositories.
 A remote repository is just a Git repository that you're able to access over an internet connection.
 GitHub allows you to create public remote repositories for free, and anyone can see your code in these public repositories.
-If you want keep your code private then you can pay GitHub for private remote repositories.
+If you want to keep your code private then you can pay GitHub for private remote repositories.

 If you're working
 on code together with a friend GitHub can help you sync changes to code files